Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

 --header 'Authorization: Bearer '$TOKEN
 ```

-where `REVISION_V1_ID` and `REVISION_V2_ID` env variables correspond to `revisionId` of each revision which returns back data similar to one that is provided when asking for assets.
-However, the content is limited only to assets that were inserted or modified in the revision specified in `toRevision` if compared with one specified in `fromRevision`:
+where `REVISION_V1_ID` and `REVISION_V2_ID` env variables correspond to `revisionId` of each revision, which returns back data similar to the one that's provided when asking for assets.
+However, the content is limited only to assets that were inserted or modified in the revision, specified in the `toRevision` property if compared with the one specified in the `fromRevision`:

 ```json
 {